Categories Online Portals

 Consequences of Not Quoting BIN

-3. Legal and Financial Penalties: Not quoting BIN accurately can result in legal actions or financial penalties.
-It may also cause delays in tax processing, which can be costly for the deductor.
+Misquoting BIN can lead to legal action or monetary fines.
+It may also lead to delay in tax processing, which can be expensive to the deductor.

 BIN Verification: Step by Step process